-The first account of this I encountered was on the Baranggay of Mua-an, just at the foot of Mount Apo, along the shores of the boiling Lake Agco.
-The account was by local journalist Psalmer Bernalte, uploaded in what seemed to be an LGU commissioned website that could no longer be located, and it unfortunately did not cite its sources.
-The account described (I use here the past tense because the source is now gone) the dog Mua-an, owned by Datu Lumayon of the local Manobo settlement.
-It is to this dog’s digging that the locality attribute the oldest of the hot springs it is famous for.
+The first account of this I encountered was on the Baranggay of Mua-an, just at the foot of Mount Apo.
+The account was by local journalist Psalmer Bernalte, uploaded in what seemed to be an LGU commissioned website that could no longer be located, and it unfortunately did not cite its sources (I would later on discover that his primary source was probably Ferdinand Bergonia’s 2004 history of Kidapawan, and that the version is in the Socioeconomic Profile of the city prepared by the City Planning and Development Office).
+The account described the dog Mua-an, owned by Datu Lumayon of the local Manobo settlement.
+According to this version, Lumayon’s people were suffering from a severe drought, and Lumayon was out with Mua-an looking for a water source, when the dog starting digging a spring into existence.
 When the place was elevated to the status of Baranggay, the people decided to name it after the dog.

 The third account, which I encountered just recently, is that of the Bulatukan area in the Municipality of Makilala.
 The area is composed of two Baranggays, Old and New Bulatukan, and there are two versions of the legend with slight variations.
 The accounts (with one mentioning the alternate telling of the other) appear on each Baranggay’s website (here and here).
 In the Old Bulatukan version, the dog Bulatukan is said to be owned by two datus, Mamalo and Tagaliong.
 In the New Bulatukan version, ownership of the dog is attributed to a Datu Butuwan.
 In both cases, Bulatukan unearths a water source, which grows to be a river, and the locale is named after the dog.

 It isn’t difficult to imagine why these legends are recurring.
-The mere sight of a dog digging up a spring already inspires thoughts of a romantically accidental origin.
-The sight of Mua-an and the hot springs is particularly spectacular, what with all the steam.
+The mere sight of a dog digging up a spring already inspires thoughts of a romantically accidental origin, more so if it came about at a time of drought.
 If not historically accurate (which isn’t altogether unlikely), the scenario must have at least been caused by the storyteller witnessing a similar event.

 What is unfortunate however is that these fanciful origin legends, historical they may be or not, are barely known to the locals.
 The people of the area, I lament, are sadly without any hint of historical appreciation.
-It is a sad fact that there is no statue in lake Agco to commemorate Mua-an (something that would be an interesting tourist attraction, I must say), but it is even sadder that the locals probably don’t even know who Mua-an was.
+It is a sad fact that there is no statue in Mua-an to commemorate the dog (something that would be an interesting tourist attraction, I must say), but it is even sadder that the locals probably don’t even know who Mua-an was.

 And so, as I continue to hound for any bit of local history I could unearth, I cannot help but wish that the springs I uncover would be used by my hometown to quench the thirst for identity of its soul.